You will need

 Sauté the onions seasoned with Masala Spice in the butter until golden.
-Add the ginger, garlic, chilli and cardamom pods and stir-fry for a few seconds to develop flavour.
-Add Sun-dried Tomato Pesto, tinned chopped tomatoes and Tikka Curry Sauce.
-Spoon the meat and all the gravy into the curry sauce, stir and reheat.
+Add the ginger, garlic and chilli if using and stir-fry for a few seconds to develop flavour.
+Add Sun-dried Tomato Pesto, chopped tomatoes and Durban Curry Cook-In Sauce or Tikka Curry Cook-In Sauce.
+Spoon the meat and all it’s gravy with the curry sauce, stir and reheat.
 Stir in the Coriander Pesto and taste for seasoning.

 Serve with Basmati rice or Lentil Rice, naan bread and sambals of your choice.